-For information about your specific state, parents and students can do a search for each state’s department of post-secondary education by using the contact information on the U.S. Department of Education’s list of state higher education agencies.
+For information about your specific state, parents and students can search the list of state higher education agencies using the contact information on the U.S. Department of Education website.

 For parents and students who need financing for college, state loan programs can offer additional options.
 These programs are accessible to all resident students and designed to promote higher education within the state by providing funding for college.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT

 JOIN ONE OR ALL OF OUR FACEBOOK GROUPS: